 By 1860, the city supported a population of 759 people, and several stage lines were established — to Atchison by way of Lecompton, to Kansas City by way of Lawrence, and to Junction City by way of Manhattan.
 A new bridge was built over the Kansas River, one over the Shunganunga Creek, and steamboats were regularly docking at the Topeka landing, depositing meat, lumber, and flour and returning eastward with potatoes, corn, and wheat.

 After a decade of abolitionist and pro-slavery conflict, Kansas was finally admitted as a state on January 29, 1861, just a few months before the Civil War would begin.
-Charles Robinson became the first governor and Topeka, which had become the temporary capital under the 1859 Wyandotte Constitution, was the site of the first session of the State Legislature on March 26, 1861.
+Charles Robinson became the first governor, and Topeka, which had become the temporary capital under the 1859 Wyandotte Constitution, was the site of the first session of the State Legislature on March 26, 1861.

 During that session, it was decided that the people would take a vote for the permanent home of the capitol, which occurred on November 5, 1861.
 The contest was primarily between Topeka and Lawrence, with Topeka as the victor.
 By this time, Topeka was called home to almost 800 people.

-During the years 1861-1863, the sessions of the House of Representatives were held in a building that would later become an opera house, and the Senate was held in a building called Richie’ Block, which later burned.
+During 1861-1863, the sessions of the House of Representatives were held in a building that would later become an opera house, and the Senate was held in a building called Richie’ Block, which later burned.
 At the legislative session of 1862, the Topeka Association, through its president, Cyrus K. Holliday, donated twenty acres of ground for the site of State buildings.
-In the summer of 1863, the State erected a temporary Capitol building on the west side of Kansas Avenue between Fourth and Fifth Streets, which was occupied by the State offices in the fall.
-As border troubles continued to occur in Kansas during the Civil War, a stockaded fort called Fort Simple was erected in the fall of 1864 to protect the city should it be attacked by Confederate forces.
+In the summer of 1863, the State erected a temporary Capitol building on the west side of Kansas Avenue between Fourth and Fifth Streets, which the State offices occupied in the fall.
+As border troubles continued in Kansas during the Civil War, a stockaded fort called Fort Simple was erected in the fall of 1864 to protect the city should it be attacked by Confederate forces.
 When the Civil War was over, it was abandoned by April 1865 and demolished two years later.

-During the years of the Civil War, growth to Topeka and the rest of the state was slow.
+During the years of the Civil War, growth in Topeka and the rest of the state was slow.
 However, when the war was over, growth dramatically picked up, and within six months, the town’s population had doubled.
 Lincoln College, now Washburn University, was established in 1865.
 In January 1866, the Union Pacific Railroad reached the city, and new bridges, schoolhouses, sidewalks, churches, business blocks, and dwellings were rapidly built.
-By 1867 the city had outgrown its original limits, and the outlying claims had been divided into lots.
-The little town of Eugenia on the north side of the Kansas River was attached to Topeka that year and became North Topeka, and four more additions were also made that year.
+By 1867, the city had outgrown its original limits, and the outlying claims had been divided into lots.
+The little town of Eugenia on the north side of the Kansas River was attached to Topeka that year and became North Topeka, and four more additions were made that year.

 Construction of the Kansas State Capitol began in 1866.
 It would take 37 years to build the capitol; however, by 1869, the work had advanced far enough on the east wing to furnish quarters for the State officers.
-The east wing was completed in 1873; construction began on the west wing in 1879 and on the central building in 1886.
+The east wing was completed in 1873; construction began on the west wing in 1879, and the central building in 1886.
 The dome was finally set in 1889.
 By the time it was completed, its cost was estimated at over $3 million.